EfthymiaKakoulidou/pp5api/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-### Local VS Deployment

-No significant differences between local and deployment

 ## Credits